Young man with glasses looks at his laptop in a co-working space with people working at a desk in the background.

 2. Collection accounts hurt your credit score and may deter lenders from offering you credit.

-3. If you’re struggling to repay bills, it’s better to contact your lender and request a new repayment plan rather than risk collections.
+3. If you’re struggling to pay your credit card bills, contact your lender and request a new repayment plan.

 How collections get on your credit report